Six best cycling backpacks: a buyer’s guide - Cycling Weekly

 >>> Read our full review here (score 9/10)

-It’s expensive and on the heavy side, but we found the Barrage Cargo to be an expertly constructed backpack that kept it’s contents dry and lasts and lasts.
+It’s expensive and on the heavy side, but the Barrage Cargo is an expertly constructed backpack that kept its contents dry and lasts and lasts.

 What to look for in a cycling backpack